Fitch Affirms ATLANTICLUX's IFS at 'BBB+', Outlook Stable

 Additionally, an

-increase in the TFC ratio to more than 2.5x could lead to a
+increase in the TFC ratio to more than 2.5x for a sustained

 Contact: